lamalab-org/matextract-book/content/background/resources_LLMs.md

     Here, Brendan Bycroft shows an impressive interactive visualization of the LLM algorithm behind some of OpenAI GPT models, allowing you to see the entire process in action.

-🎥 You can also find a clear explanation of Transformers in the video *[The Transformer Architecture](https://www.youtube.com/watch?v=tstbZXNCfLY)* by Sebastian Raschka.
+🎥 You can also find a clear explanation of Transformers in the video [The Transformer Architecture](https://www.youtube.com/watch?v=tstbZXNCfLY) by Sebastian Raschka.

 ### Attention

 The concept of "attention" in deep learning emerged from the need to improve recurrent neural networks (RNNs) for handling longer sequences.
 Working word-by-word is not effective.
 To overcome this issue, attention mechanisms were introduced to give access to all sequence elements at each time step.
 The key is to select and determine which words are most important in a specific context.
 The transformer architecture uses an autonomous self-attenuation mechanism that solves the problem of accessing the entire sequence in constant time.
 To understand the attention mechanisms, you can explore the resources shown below. *(Figure - Computing the attention scores to weigh the importance of different elements in an input sequence.
-Source: ["Self-attention from scratch"](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) post by S. Raschka)*
+Source: ["Understanding and Coding the Self-Attention Mechanism of Large Language Models From Scratch"](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) post by S. Raschka)*

 ```{figure} ./attention-scores.png
 :width: 450px